danielwidhiarto/Draxlorant-Store/README.md

 # DraxLorant-Bot

-Welcome to DraxLorant-Bot, a Discord bot specialized in checking your daily shop rolls in Valorant without the need to log in to your game account.
-DraxLorant-Bot is based on Python and utilizes the official Valorant API to fetch store data and display it in your Discord server.
+Welcome to DraxLorant-Bot, a Discord bot that specialises in checking your daily shop rolls in Valorant without having to log into your game account.
+DraxLorant-Bot is based on Python and uses the official Valorant API to fetch the shop data and display it on your Discord server.

 ## Features

-- **Shop Rolls Checker**: DraxLorant-Bot allows you to check your daily shop rolls in Valorant right in your Discord server.
-Stay updated on the latest items available without logging into the game.
+- Shop Rolls Checker: DraxLorant-Bot allows you to check your daily shop rolls in Valorant directly on your Discord server.
+Stay up to date on the latest items available without logging into the game.

-- **Secure and Official**: DraxLorant-Bot interacts with the official Valorant API, ensuring a secure and authorized approach without asking users for sensitive information.
+- Safe and Official**: The DraxLorant-Bot interacts with the official Valorant API, ensuring a secure and authorised approach without asking users for sensitive information.

-- **Discord Integration**: Receive shop roll updates seamlessly in your Discord server, enhancing your gaming experience.
+- Discord Integration: Receive shop roll updates seamlessly on your Discord server, enhancing your gaming experience.

 ## Getting Started

-To get started with DraxLorant-Bot in your Discord server, follow these simple steps:
+To get started with DraxLorant-Bot on your Discord server, follow these simple steps:

-1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/danielwidhiarto/draxlorant-store.git`.
+1. **Clone the repository**: Clone this repository to your local machine using `git clone https://github.com/danielwidhiarto/draxlorant-store.git`.

-2. **Install Dependencies**: Navigate to the project directory and install the necessary dependencies by running `pip install -r requirements.txt`.
+2. **Install dependencies: Navigate to the project directory and install the required dependencies by running `pip install -r requirements.txt`.

-3. **Configure Bot Token**: Obtain a bot token from the [Discord Developer Portal](https://discord.com/developers/applications) and configure it in the `config.json` file.
+3. **Configure Bot Token: Get a bot token from the [Discord Developer Portal](https://discord.com/developers/applications) and configure it in the `config.json` file.

-4. **Valorant API Key**: Obtain an API key from the [Riot Games Developer Portal](https://developer.riotgames.com/) and configure it in the `config.json` file.
+4. **Valuable API Key**: Get an API key from the [Riot Games Developer Portal](https://developer.riotgames.com/) and configure it in the `config.json` file.

-5. **Run the Bot**: Start DraxLorant-Bot by running `python bot.py`.
-Now, DraxLorant-Bot should be up and running in your Discord server.
+5. **Run the bot**: Start the DraxLorant-Bot by running `python bot.py`.
+DraxLorant-Bot should now be up and running on your Discord server.

 ## Contributing

 If you would like to contribute to the development of DraxLorant-Bot, please fork the repository and submit a pull request.
 We welcome your contributions and feedback.

-## Support and Issues
+## Support and issues

-If you encounter any issues or have questions about DraxLorant-Bot, feel free to open an issue on the [GitHub repository](https://github.com/danielwidhiarto/draxlorant-store/issues).
-We'll do our best to assist you.
+If you encounter any problems or have any questions about DraxLorant-Bot, please feel free to open an issue on the [GitHub repository](https://github.com/danielwidhiarto/draxlorant-store/issues).
+We'll do our best to help you.

-## License
+## Licence

-DraxLorant-Bot is licensed under the [MIT License](LICENSE).
+DraxLorant-Bot is released under the [MIT License](LICENSE).